meetoseh/backend/docs/redis/keys.md

   image file uids representing the profile images of a small (~5) number of people who have recently selected the given emotion.

+- `inapp_notification_users:{user_sub}:{inapp_notification_uid}` goes to the string
+  uid of the `inapp_notification_users` row we've recently created for the given user and inapp notification.
+This is used to prevent certain front-end bugs (i.e., slamming the start endpoint) from causing excessive damage.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,